Most of the time, a $2 bill is just worth $2

 But Dave Coconate, of West Town Jewelry and Loan, said a bill like that is “ridiculously rare.”

-Last summer, a more modern $2 bill from 2003 with a low serial number sold through Heritage Auction for $2,400.
+Last summer, a more modern $2 bill from 2003 with a low serial number sold through Heritage Auctions for $2,400.

 “The vast majority of $2 bills are not worth anything,” Bega said.
 “They’re worth $2.
-Of course, there are expectations to the rule like that one.”
+Of course, there are exceptions to the rule like that one.”

 The reason that bill sold for that price was because it was “almost perfect,” according to Bega.